TobySlipper/Yingdong-He-UAL-CCI-23-24/README.md

 # Yingdong He UAL CCI 23/24

-This is the workspace of 23/24 UAL student Yingdong He, student number 23019658.
-Switch the branch for the respective project.
+This project is an exploration of applying the clustering method to the Content-based Filtering recommendation system, based on the concepts and methods introduced in the course 23/24 Personalisation and Machine Learning at UAL CCI led by Louis McCallum, Marysia Tańska and Marissa Beaty.
+Some codes are inspired by the 'Week 3: Content-Based Filtering' course notebook.
+The code file is programmed to be run under the Python 3.9.18 environment.